linux4sam/egt/docs/src/environ.md

  @page environ Environment Variables

-This chapter discusses several environment variables that can be used to configure the EGT library at runtime.
+This chapter discusses several environment variables that can be used to configure the EGT library at run time.

-EGT will look at several runtime environment variables to change the operation of the library.
+EGT will look at several run time environment variables to change the operation of the library.
 For example, you can change some configurations and set log levels using environment variables.